It helped. I don't know why.

 I almost didn't survive that one.

-The memory of that September morning remains vivid, these many years gone.
-The scent of sun-baked basalt and cool alpine air, the grey stone driving into my gut like a terrestrial fist, and once again I'm crimped over a ledge, cheek pressed against the Olympics.
-Below, the toes of my hiking boots are wedged against a shallow nub in an otherwise featureless surface, while above I'm literally clinging by my fingerprint ridges to the shelf's base.
-Hanging between worlds, I am simultaneously of one piece with the mountain, and apart from it.
+That September morning remains vivid, these many years later.
+A scent of sun-baked basalt and cool alpine breeze, the memory of grey stone driving into my gut like a lithic fist, and once again I'm crimped over the ledge, cheek pressed against the Olympics.
+Below, the toes of my hiking boots are wedged against a shallow nub on an otherwise featureless wall, while above I'm literally clinging by my fingerprint ridges to the shelf.
+Suspended between worlds, I am simultaneously of one piece with the mountain, and apart.

-I suck in a lungful of air, and my expanding chest deducts another quarter-inch from my account.
+I suck a lungful of air, and my expanding chest deducts another quarter-inch from my account.

 The fall, fifty feet to jagged rocks, will surely kill me.
 I could channel my strength into a desperate upward surge, but my boots might slip and their weight drag me to my death.
 On the other hand, if I deliberate much longer, the problem will solve itself.